ThrennPL/GD_python/documentation/business/business-overview.en.md

 ### Positioning Statement

-> "GD_python is the only AI-powered platform that transforms natural language descriptions into professional BPMN and UML diagrams, enabling organizations to create enterprise-grade documentation 10 times faster than traditional methods while ensuring compliance and quality."
+> "GD is the only AI-powered platform that transforms natural language descriptions into professional BPMN and UML diagrams, enabling organizations to create enterprise-grade documentation 10 times faster than traditional methods while ensuring compliance and quality."

 ## Business Model